DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 • AWS services are limited to a specific group of authorized services for all accounts.

-• Authentication is provided by Active Directory.
+• **Authentication is provided by Active Directory**.

-• Access permissions are organized by job function and are identical in each account.
+•** Access permissions are organized by job function and are identical in each account.**

 Which solution will meet these requirements?